STRADBALLY WOODLAND RAILWAY

 The Stradbally Woodland Railway is open to the public for its main running season every bank holiday Sunday and Monday as well as selected other weekend dates between March and the end of August in 2023

-Ticket information listed below
+Ticket information for ordinary open days listed below

-Operating hours on open days are 11am-4pm with diesel trains, pulled by our ever-reliable Ruston diesel, Rusty, for the first hour and steam trains with our steam loco, Róisín, for the rest of the day.
+Operating hours on running days are 11am-4pm with diesel trains, pulled by our ever-reliable Ruston diesel, Rusty, for the first hour and steam trains with our steam loco, Róisín, for the rest of the day.
 The line runs for 1km through a beautiful woodland on a loop line.
 The leisurely journey takes about 10 minutes and takes to you back in time for a taste of the glory days of steam power.
 Get a snack or drink, including tea and coffee, from our tuc shop, relax at our seating area next to the tracks and watch the trains come and go.
 Ideal for a family picnic on a summer’s day!
 Our train is wheelchair accessible.
 Card and cash accepted.
 Private bookings available, inquire via the email listed below.

 2023 Open Days